-Outcome data will be collected via online surveys.
+Outcome data will be collected via online surveys, however paper copies will be available when necessary.
 Data security for online surveys will be ensured using hypertext transfer protocol secure (HTTPS) data encryption.
 Data matching will be achieved through the triangulated use of name, date of birth and UPN, but these will be removed prior to analysis.
 All qualitative data will be anonymised during the transcription process, with pseudonyms given to any personally identifying information.
 All data will be held safely on secure drives, with the University of Manchester and Microsoft Best Practice guidelines, and adherence to the Data Protection Act 1998 followed.
 Data will be held behind both internal and external firewalls, and physical transportation (e.g. on flash drives) will be prohibited.